rism-digital/musescore-mei/README.md

 The code in this repo has two licenses.
 The first is for the MuseScore Plugin, which was based on the built-in [ABC exporter plugin](https://musescore.org/en/project/abc-export), but modified quite a bit.
-The ABC plugin is licensed under the GPL2 license, so consequently the MEI Export License is also released under GPL2.
+The ABC plugin is licensed under the GPL2 license, so consequently the MEI Export plugin is also released under GPL2.

 For the server code, this is released under a permissive MIT license.
 Feel free to use, modify, or do whatever you like with this code.